-CV2002 Administration of blood or bone marrow already collected , when performed in association with the administration of anaesthesia
+CV2002 Administration of homologous blood or bone marrow already collected, when performed in association with the administration of anaesthesia

-CV2007 Awake endotracheal intubation with flexible fibreoptic scope associated with difficult airway, when performed in association with the administration of anaesthesia

-CV2008 Double lumen endobronchial tube or bronchial blocker, insertion of, when performed in association with the administration of anaesthesia

-CV2012 Blood pressure monitoring (central venous, pulmonary arterial, systemic arterial or cardiac intracavity), by indwelling catheter - for each type of pressure up to a maximum of 4 pressures (not being a service to which item 13876 applies), when performed in association with the administration of anaesthesia (see para T10.08 of explanatory notes to this Category)
+- CV2007 endotracheal intubation with flexible fibreoptic scope associated with difficult airway, when performed in association with the administration of anaesthesia - CV2008 Double lumen endobronchial tube or bronchial blocker, insertion of, when performed in association with the administration of anaesthesia - CV2012 Central venous, pulmonary arterial, systemic arterial or cardiac intracavity, blood pressure monitoring by indwelling catheter once a day for each type of pressure for a patient - (a) when performed in association with the management of anaesthesia for the patient, and - (b) Other than a service to which item 13876 applies - (c) Who is categorised as having a high risk of complication or develops during the current procedure either complications or a high risk of complications

-Blood pressure monitoring (central venous, pulmonary arterial, systemic arterial or cardiac intracavity), by indwelling catheter - for each for each type of pressure up to a maximum of 4 pressures (not being a service to which item 13876 applies), when performed in association with the administration of anaesthesia relating to another discrete operation on the same day
+- CV2014 Central venous, pulmonary arterial, systemic arterial or cardiac intracavity, blood pressure monitoring, by indwelling catheter once a day for each for each type of pressure for a patient - (a) when performed in association with the management of anaesthesia for the patient, and - (b) relating to another discrete operation on the same day for the patient, and - (c) Other than a service to which item 13876 applies

-CV2014

-CV2031

-CV2015 Right heart balloon catheter, insertion of, including pulmonary wedge pressure and cardiac output measurement, when performed in association with the administration of anaesthesia (see para T10.8 of explanatory notes to this Category)

-CV2018 Measurement of the mechanical or gas exchange function of the respiratory system using measurements of parameters.
-Including pressures, volumes, flow, gas concentrations in inspired or expired air, alveolar gas or blood and incorporating serial arterial blood gas analysis and a written record of the results, when performed in association with the administration of anaesthesia, not being a service associated with a service to which item 11503 applies..

-CV2020 Central vein catheterisation, (via jugular, subclavian or femoral vein) by percutaneous or open exposure, not being a service to which item 13318 applies, when performed in association with the administration of anaesthesia (see para T10.8 of explanatory notes to this Category)

-CV2025 Intra-arterial cannulation, when performed in association with the administration of anaesthesia (see para T10.8 of explanatory notes to this Category)

-Intrathecal or Epidural injection (initial) of a therapeutic substance or substances, with or without insertion of a catheter, in association with anaesthesia and surgery, for postoperative pain management, not being a service associated with a service to which CV2036 applies.

-CV2036 Intrathecal or Epidural injection (subsequent) of a therapeutic substance or substances, using an in-situ catheter, in association with anaesthesia and surgery, for post operative pain management, not being a service associated with a service to which CV2031applies.

-CV2040 Introduction of a regional or field nerve block peri-operatively performed in the induction room theatre or recovery room for the control of post operative pain via the femoral OR sciatic nerves, in conjunction with hip, knee, ankle or foot surgery.

-(see para T10.17 and T10.21 of explanatory notes to this Category)

-CV2045 Introduction of a regional or field nerve block peri-operatively performed in the induction room, theatre or recovery room for the control of post operative pain via the femoral AND sciatic nerves, in conjunction with hip, knee, ankle or foot surgery. (see para T10.17 and T10.21 of explanatory notes to this Category)

-CV2050 Introduction of a regional or field nerve block peri-operatively performed in the induction room, theatre or recovery room for the control of post operative pain via the brachial plexus, in conjunction with shoulder surgery.

-(see para T10.17 and T10.21 of explanatory notes to this Category)

-CV2051 Intra-operative transoesophogeal echocardiography - monitoring in real time of the structure and function of the heart chambers, valves and surrounding structures, including assessment of blood flow, with appropriate permanent recording during procedures on the heart, pericardium or great vessels of the chest (not in associateion with items 55130, 55135 or 21936)
+(d) Who is categorised as having a high risk of complication or develops during the current procedure either complications or a high risk of complications (see para T10.8 of explanatory notes to this Category) CV2015 Right heart balloon catheter, insertion of, including pulmonary wedge pressure and cardiac output measurement, when performed in association with the administration of anaesthesia (see para T10.8 of explanatory notes to this Category) CV2020 Central vein catheterisation, by percutaneous or open exposure, not being a service to which item 13318 applies, when performed in association with the administration of anaesthesia (See para TN.1.6, para T10.8 of explanatory notes to this Category) CV2025 Intra-arterial cannulation, when performed in association with the management of anaesthesia in a patient who;(a) Is categorised as having a high risk of complication or(b) Develops a high risk of complication during the procedure (see para T10.8 of explanatory notes to this Category) CV2031 Intrathecal or Epidural injection (initial) of a therapeutic substance or substances, with or without insertion of a catheter, in association with anaesthesia and surgery , for post-operative pain management, not being a service associated with a service to which CV2036 applies.
+(See para TN.10.17 of explanatory notes to this Category) CV2036 Intrathecal or Epidural injection (subsequent) of a therapeutic substance or substances, using an in-situ catheter, in association with anaesthesia and surgery , for pain management, not being a service associated with a service to which CV2031 applies.
+(See para TN.10.17 of explanatory notes to this Category) CV2041 Perioperative introduction of a plexus or nerve block proximal to the lower leg or forearm for post-operative pain management (See para TN.10.17 of explanatory notes to this Category) CV2042 Introduction of a nerve block performed via a retrobulbar, peribulbar, or sun Tenon's approach, or other complex eye block, when administered by an anaesthetist perioperatively (see para T10.8 of explanatory notes to this Category) CV2051 Intra-operative transoesophogeal echocardiography - monitoring in real time of the structure and function of the heart chambers, valves and surrounding structures, including assessment of blood flow, with appropriate permanent recording during procedures on the heart, pericardium or great vessels of the chest (not in association with items 55130, 55135 or CS1936) (see para T10.30 of explanatory notes to this Category)